AnalytixInsight (CVE:ALY) Stock Price Down 20% – Here’s Why

-AnalytixInsight Inc. (CVE:ALY – Get Free Report)’s stock price fell 20% during trading on Wednesday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-330,000 shares were traded during mid-day trading, an increase of 892% from the average session volume of 33,250 shares.
+AnalytixInsight Inc. (CVE:ALY – Get Free Report)’s stock price fell 20% during mid-day trading on Wednesday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+987,755 shares traded hands during mid-day trading, an increase of 267% from the average session volume of 269,189 shares.
 The stock had previously closed at C$0.03.

 AnalytixInsight Trading Down 20.0%